aforward9600/pokemonpalette/README.md

   - When a when a box is filled (either via catching or depositing a pokemon), notification text is displayed
   - Exp bar in battle
   - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
+  - The safari zone mechanics run off level instead of speed and safari balls have a boosted catch rate
 - Minor quality-of-life improvements outside of battle
   - CUT not needed to get to Lt.
 Surge and Erika (a blocking event replaces the Vermilion shrub)
   - Move relearner and deleter